The-RoboTUM/Plastix/eve/Software/detect-and-localize/README.md

+What this is:
+This code was developed to detect and localize trash form an image or video.
+To localize trash it uses at least 4 apriltags in a square or other pattern.
+The pattern can be configured in a csv. file in the tags folder.

+Status:
+This is somewhat outdated and does not make sense to be used with our current aproach of using the drones GPS to localize the waste using when flying outdoors, but it might be useful for the indoor waste localization.

 Instructions:

 running the code from terminal

-1. Download the footage folder from https://nextcloud.itq.de/apps/files/files/2210?dir=/CirQmind%20Plastix%20%28S3%29/Additional%20Content/Eve/code/detect-and-localize and move it to the data folder.
-The files are kinda big, so I did not want to have them on Git
+1. Download the data folder from https://nextcloud.itq.de/apps/files/files/2210?dir=/CirQmind%20Plastix%20%28S3%29/Additional%20Content/Eve/code/detect-and-localize and move it and replace the empty data flolder.
+The files are kinda big, so I did not want to have them on Git at the end of this step you should have:

+    - data
+    - presets
+    - src
+    - main.py

 2. change directory to detect-and-localize folder
     open an new terminal window (for example windows powershell). use `cd path/to/detect_adn_localize`